funatsufumiya/ofxSimpleOsc/README.md

                         })
 			.else_show_warning();

-                //// You can also simply use ofxOscMessage
+                // NOTE: You can also simply use ofxOscMessage
 		//
 		// if (msg.getAddress() == "/test") {
 		//	 ofLog() << "test OSC received!";